Skip to Content

 If your partner is the main income earner, women’s life insurance is still worth considering.
 If you left a working partner and children behind, they would have to cover any extra costs.
 In certain circumstances, childcare support might be needed.
 Having life insurance would help pay for this.

-The best life insurance for women can be tailored to your circumstances.
+Life insurance policy can be tailored to your circumstances.
 Say you have children, you could choose a policy that would put the payout into a trust.
 Then you could decide how the money is used.
 For example, your children could be given a monthly payment until they turned 18 or you could set it up so the payment would clear your mortgage.
-They'd then be able to stay on in the family home.
+They’d then be able to stay on in the family home.

 What life insurance products are available to women?